kayabaNerve/threshold-threshold-ecdsa/write-up.md

        `RELATIONS` proof for all the ciphertexts, proving their validity and consistency (where all sampled secrets are the row of secrets).

+    This creates the `y` variable, applied to both the numerator and denominator (to cancel out), which blinds the nonce.

 3) A set of size at least equal to `t` perform the following steps once the prior round is honestly completed (honesty determined by the proof(s) successfully verifying).